Qustodio Review 2024: Is This Parental Control App Right for Your Family?

 Time limits for games and apps

 With Qustodio, you can control and manage specific games and apps on your child’s devices.
 Once enabled, you can set individual restrictions for each app or game and choose to allow, block, or set time limits for these apps.
-For apps with time limits, you can define how much time your child can use the app by adjusting a slider.

 This helps ensure your child uses age-appropriate and safe applications, while promoting responsible and balanced device usage.